rscopes/rescope/readme.md

 Stores take key values & the others stores as entry state<br>
 Then, using a "refine" function they maintain the output data set needed for the templates or the followers stores/listeners

-By examples, stores can maintain :
+Rescope Stores can maintain server & client side :
 - the records matching some ids,
 - Processed & interpolated datas, ready for render
 - Page state & status